k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

   * Token Timeout, request timeout to the authorization server.

-* **OAuth 2.0 Client Credentials - Basic Auth Headers**, an OAuth protocol grant type flow.
+* **OAuth 2.0 Client Credentials - Basic Auth Headers** - an OAuth protocol grant type flow.
 It is similar to "OAuth 2.0 Client Credentials" but in this type Fabric provides the client-ID and Client-Secret to the authorization server in the request header, rather than in the request body.
 This type is more recommended.

 If the service provider does not require authentication, select **None** in the Authentication Type.